sebssource/jjy-simulator/README.md

 * enabled cold boot/scheduled/permanent broadcast
 * enabled scheduled/permanent on Wifi
 * settings saved/restored automatically
-* added FreeCAD source for a more generic case + lid (not vibe coded)
+* added FreeCAD source for a more generic case + lid (not vibe coded) and STL files

 ## My build notes
 I used a 9mm X 100mm ferrite core and wound 80mm of 0.35mm enameled wire, leaving about 10mm clear at each end.
 Bought the same capacitors but measured about 1.7nF of capacitance so I redid the antenna math, changed the number of turns a bit (about 290) and it worked on the first try.